neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 ## Set up a project for transfer

 Above, we have set up a ``datashuttle`` project by providing the **project name** and **local path**.
-Transfer across the local filesystem or via SSH is supported.
-Therefore, we will need to provide:
+To set up a project for transfer, we need to provide additional information:

-1) **central path**: location of the project on the central storage machine.
+1) **central path**: location of the project on the central storage.
-2) Connection-specific settings (e.g. if using SSH).
+2) Connection-specific settings (e.g. if using a mounted drive, SSH, Google Drive or Amazon Web Services (AWS)).

 ```{image} /_static/datashuttle-overview-dark.png
    :align: center